Michael Singh

 About

 Michael V. Singh is an educator, qualitative social scientist, and associate professor in the Department of Chicana/o/x Studies at the University of California, Davis.
 He received his Ph.D. from the Berkeley School of Education at the University of California, Berkeley.
 Dr. Singh’s scholarship is guided by questions of racial and gender justice in schools, with a focus on Latino men and boys.
-His research is published in journals such as the Harvard Educational Review, American Educational Research Journal, Race Ethnicity and Education, and Urban Education.
+His research is published in journals such as the Harvard Educational Review, American Educational Research Journal, Race Ethnicity and Education, Urban Education, and Review of Educational Research.

 Singh’s book, Good Boys, Bad Hombres: The Racial Politics of Mentoring Latino Boys in Schools (University of Minnesota Press), comes from two years of ethnographic research with a school-based mentorship program for Latino boys.
 It tells the story of educational empowerment in the era of neoliberal multiculturalism.
 An insightful gender and race analysis, Good Boys, Bad Hombres sheds light on how approaches to school-based mentorship often react to the alleged crisis of Latino boys and are governed by the perceived remedies of the neoliberal state.
 Singh works to deconstruct male empowerment, arguing that new narratives and practices—beyond racial respectability and patriarchal redemption—are necessary for a reimagining of Latino manhood in schools and beyond.

-Dr. Singh is currently working on his second large-scale research project, which examines the ways race, gender, and sexuality shape the lives and teaching practices of Latino men who are K-12 teachers.
+Dr. Singh’s second book project is tentatively titled, Deconstructing Mr. Macho: How Latino men teachers challenge patriarchy and racism in schools (under contract, SUNY Press).
+It examines the ways race, gender, and sexuality shape the lives and teaching practices of Latino men who are K-12 teachers.

 Education